 Under NSW Privacy laws UOW is not permitted to disclose your personal information unless you have provided consent or there is a lawful reason for us to provide your information to others.
 Exemptions within NSW Privacy laws allow for the disclosure of personal information for particular law enforcement matters, or where it is necessary to lessen or prevent a serious and imminent threat to the life or health of any person.

 Example: UOW is permitted to disclose personal information to Police if the disclosure is required to ascertain the whereabouts of a staff member or student reported to Police as missing or it is necessary in order to assist Police in the investigation or proceedings for an offence.

-Any requests from Police for information held by UOW should be directed to UOW's Manager, Information Compliance or UOW Security.
+Any requests from Police for information held by UOW should be directed to UOW's Information Compliance Unit or UOW Security.